 Feline distemper occurs from a virus that is transportable by other animals, such as minks, foxes, and raccoons.
 It is important to discourage them from sneaking into your yard.
 The most popular attractions in your yard should be closed or discarded.

-Hygiene is a critical element of preventing the spread of a virus.
+Hygiene is a critical element in preventing the spread of a virus.
 Cat owners should consider heightening the health of the household by improving the cleaning program.
-Additionally, do not wear the same shoes you wore in the outdoors when you get indoors.
+Additionally, do not wear the same shoes you wore in outdoors when you get indoors.

 The cat’s cutlery needs proper cleaning after each use to prevent the spread of the virus.
 Talk to a vet about the right way of diluting bleach and the most recommendable cleaning tools and steamers.
 The vet may suggest using a product that contains the following elements: